Cord-Cutting Spikes Fivefold In Cable TV's Worst Quarter Ever

 Re: (Score:2)

+I'm not sure if I agree that it's all down to ESPN politics but I will agree that it could be a good percentage of the cause.
+I'm not much of a sport watcher except for local games so I don't know that demographic that well.

+I haven't bought cable in 10 years because I don't like having to schedule my time around shows or pay for a DVR, and the main reason is commercials.
+When I travel for work and alone I hardly ever turn on the TV unless there is some breaking news or something that could directly effect

-No surprise really (Score:2)
+No surprise really (Score:3)

 Back in the 90s when I had a ton of channels for $25 it wasn't a big deal.
 Now that same package is $100 or more.
 Considering a lot of channels duplicate content as it is, people are just tired of paying through the nose for it.